opinti/spectral-multifidelity/README.md

 Let's now use the model again with this new selection strategy.
 Further, to compute the transformation we use the `fit_transform()` method of the `MultiFidelityModel` class.
-This finds the regularization strength parameter `kappa` that results to a specified average level of uncertainty of the multi-fidelity estimates.
+This finds the regularization strength parameter `kappa` that results in a specified mean level of uncertainty of the multi-fidelity estimates (`mf_std`).
 This is done by specifing the multi-to-high-fidelity uncertainty ratio `r`, whose default velue is 3.

 ```python